gmontee/100DaysOfCloud/README.md

 - Get comfortable with Git on the command line
 - Learn about containers, Docker, and Kubernetes
 - Hands-on experience with Infrastructure as Code (IaC) tooling with Terraform, and Ansible
-- Learn another lanuage, Python, which is used for programming, automation, big data, and so much more
+- Learn another languages, Python, which is used for programming, automation, big data, and so much more
 - Expand upon my introduction to DevOps, CI/CD, and tooling like Jenkins
 - Upgrade my experience of Team Foundation Server to Azure DevOps